Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Numerical Experiments

-The first activity refers to bank agents determining whether the applicant is someone the bank already had a lead on.
-In the second activity, the bank employees ensure the completeness of the loan application, seek out additional information from the customer, and complete any parts of the application required on behalf of the bank.
-In the third activity, bank employees call the customers after they have received their initial loan offer to further discuss the offer with the customer.
+Of the approved applications, we only consider applications that adhere to the process model diagram in Figure~\ref{LoanProcess}.
+The first activity, Handling Leads, refers to bank agents determining whether the applicant is someone the bank already had a lead on.
+In the second activity, Complete Application, the bank employees ensure the completeness of the loan application, seek out additional information from the customer, and complete any parts of the application required on behalf of the bank.
+The Initial Offer, is the bank making an initial offer to patrons.
+After an initial offer two activities can happen simultaneously.
 If the customer is not satisfied with the initial offer, they can ask the employees to reassess the application.
 While this reassessment is happening, employees may call the customer for additional information.
-This process is illustrated with a process model diagram in Figure \ref{LoanProcess}.
-Of the 2,446 approved loans, 347 cases match this exact ordering of activities. \\
+Of the 2,446 approved loans, 347 cases match this ordering of activities.

 We further simplify the process by deleting the time gaps between and within activities.
+These gaps pertain to when workers were busy with other tasks, nights, weekends, holidays, and other instances when an application was not actively being handled.
+By removing these gaps, the resulting timelines indicate the working-hours necessary for an application to be processed.
 In the true process, there are long gaps between when an activity is finished and when the next one is started, we simplify this and assume that the activities happen one right after the other.
 In the true process, part of an activity is completed by one employee, then there is usually a time gap and then another part of the activity is completed by another employee.
 We eliminate this time gap between different parts of the same activity.
 The total duration spent in each activity is then the sum of the times between the start and end of each part of each activity.
-These simplifications are illustrated for sequential activities in Fig. \ref{TimeGaps1}. \\
+These simplifications are illustrated for sequential activities in Fig. \ref{TimeGaps1}.

 For activities running in parallel, like the last two activities of this process, the simplification is a little more complex.
 We again take the total duration of each of the activities running in parallel to be the sum of the gaps between each start and end time, but we also determine when these activities would start relative to one another.
 In the true process there is a gap between the start of one activity and the start of the other activity that runs parallel with it.
 We simplify the model by assuming the activities start at the same time.
 The activity that finishes first is the one with shorter duration as determined previously.
 The simplification for parallel activities is depicted in Fig. \ref{TimeGaps2}.